arentalb/store-front/README.md

 ## Introduction

-This repository contains the frontend code for the Supermarket E-Commerce .
+This repository contains the frontend code for the Store E-Commerce .
 The application provides a comprehensive solution for online shopping, including product listings, user authentication, shopping cart functionality, and an admin dashboard for managing products and orders.

 ## Setup Instructions